Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 - Smart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The 76ers are the third-best defensive team in the league, allowing 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.

-- The 76ers allow 41.2 rebounds per contest, ranking second in the NBA.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.

-- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the league.
+- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per contest.

-- The 76ers are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.
+- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per contest.

 Marcus Smart vs. the 76ers